AdamZieman/AdamZieman/README.md

   <tr>
     <td>Cake Shop</td>
     <td>
-      Prints a reciept with ASCII Art for the amount of cupcakes and coffee a user inputs.
+      Prints a reciept with ASCII Art for the amount of cupcakes<br>
+      and coffee a user inputs.
     </td>
     <td>
       <ul>